sashee/cf_init_s3/readme.md

 ### KeyPrefix

-The key is constructed with the KeyPrefix, the KeySuffix, and a pseudo-random part: {KeyPrefix}-{Random}-{KeySuffix}.
+The key is constructed with the KeyPrefix, the KeySuffix, and a pseudo-random part: {KeyPrefix}-{Random}{KeySuffix}.

 Required: yes